Skip to Content

 It may be useful to note that many of these sellers have had fairly large inventories at times, which partially overlap.
 The implication of that is unclear however.

 If some of these duplications are some sort of regular arrangement, it might be anticipated that the sellers would be operating as a consistent group.
-But these results, albeit with a small sample size (and more complete monitoring of all their inventories might clarify matters) do not appear to show much consistency other than that C1 is usually in the cluster, and usually shows signs of being the original.
+But these results, albeit with a small sample size (and more complete monitoring of all their inventories might clarify matters) do not appear to show much consistency other than that C1 is often in the cluster, and usually shows signs of being the original.
 (This frequency seems likely to be a selection bias resulting from this seller’s (unusual?) habitual inclusion of serial numbers in their photography.
 I won’t be noting duplications without them even if I spot them.)

 To date the observed clusters are: